 - Can contain any data type: A tuple can contain elements of different data types

-Additionally, tuples can be used as keys in dictionaries, as being immutable ensures that they will not change their value over time.
+Furthermore, tuples can be used as keys in dictionaries, because being immutable, they guarantee that their value will not change over time.

 my_tuple = (1, 2, 3, 4, 5)